 A lesson at a dinner party

-Marty thought he was just showcasing some barbershop... until his attorney showed the guests what our culture is really all about.
+Marty thought he was just showcasing some barbershop... until his host showed the guests what our culture is really all about.

 I was just on cloud nine.
 Three quarters of people didn’t even know we existed, had no idea our headquarters were here in their backyard, no concept of the breadth and depth of our organization.
 I got through all the story; I showed a bunch of videos, and then said, “We’re gonna sing a tag now” and taught “Sunshine is Bidding The Day Goodbye.”
 Now, a lot of them knew I was coming in as a part of barbershop and singing and a lot of them don’t sing much, but I got them going.
 It wasn’t always the prettiest chords, but you could see the sparkle and see the peaks.